Ragnar Skancke: Execution

-As all calls for clemency were rejected Skancke was executed by firing squad at Akershus Fortress on 28 August 1948, the last person to be executed in Norway, which has since abolished capital punishment for all crimes, including war crimes and treason.
+All calls for clemency were ultimately rejected and Skancke was executed by firing squad at Akershus Fortress on 28 August 1948.
+He became the last person to be executed in Norway, who has since abolished capital punishment for all crimes.
 Before his execution, the Norwegian High Court had received letters from 668 priests who asked for mercy on Skancke's behalf.
-Ragnar Skancke was one of only three Norwegian Nazi leaders to be executed for political crimes in the post-war legal purge, the others being Quisling and Internal affairs minister Albert Viljam Hagelin, all the 34 other Norwegians and Germans executed in the post war process having been convicted of murder, torture or systematic informing.
+Ragnar Skancke was one of only three Norwegian Nazi leaders to be executed for political crimes in the post-war legal purge.
+Others executed include Vidkun Quisling and Internal affairs minister Albert Viljam Hagelin.
+All 34 other Norwegian and German war criminals were executed in the post war process due to convictions of murder, torture or systematic informing.

 Published works

 In addition to professional works on electrical engineering in the 1930s, Skancke also wrote a book on Vidkun Quisling.